-Synthetic drugs are defined as:
+Synthetic drugs are defined as, but not limited to:

-- 1. Synthetic Cannabinoids.
-Chemically engineered substances, similar to tetrahydrocannabinois (THC), which when smoked or ingested, can produce pharmacological effects similar to marijuana.
-These products are often sold under the brand names K2 or Spice. - 2.
-Synthetic Stimulants/Synthetic Cathinones.
+1. Synthetic Cannabinoids.
+Chemically engineered substances, similar to tetrahydrocannabinois (THC), which when smoked or ingested can produce pharmacological effects similar marijuana.
+These products are often sold under the brand names K2 or Spice.

+- 2. Synthetic Stimulants/Synthetic Cathinones.
 Chemically engineered substances, such as mephedrone, methylenedioxypyrovalerone (MDPV) and methyl one, which when smoked, ingested, or injected, can produce pharmacological effects similar to illegal forms of opiates or amphetamines/stimulants such as cocaine, LSD, MDMA, PCP, and/or methamphetamines.
-These products are often sold as "bath salts," "incense," "plant food," or "insect repellant." - 3.
+These products are often sold as bath salts, incense, plant food or insect repellant. - 3.
 Any other substance, however denominated, designed, manufactured, and/or consumed to mimic the molecular structure or effects of legal or illegal drugs, which when smoked, ingested, or injected, can produce an altered physical or mental state.

-Brand names of prohibited substances include but are not limited to: K2, Spice, Spice Gold, Spice Diamond, Yucatan Fire, Solar Flare, K2 Summit, Genie, PEP Spice, Fire n' Ice, Vanilla Sky, Cloud Nine, Ivory Wave, and Blue Silk.
+Brand names of prohibited substances include but are not limited to: K2, Spice, Spice Gold, Spice Diamond,, Yucatan Fire, Solar Flare, K2 Summit, Genie, PEP Spice, Fire n' Ice, Vanilla Sky, Cloud Nine, Ivory Wave, and Blue Silk.

 The University reserves the right to determine if any substance violates this policy on a case-by-case basis at the University's sole discretion.
 Persons on campus found to be using, in possession of, or participating in the distribution of illegal drugs and/or drug paraphernalia will be reported immediately to law enforcement.
-A violation of any law related to the use or possession of controlled substances while enrolled at King University will also subject the student to disciplinary action by the University.
+A violation of any law related to the use or possession of controlled substances, or controlled substance analogues, while enrolled at King University will also subject the student to disciplinary action by the University.

-In compliance with Tennessee Code Annotated (T.C.A.) § 10-7-504, Confidential Records, the University will notify the parent or legal guardian of any student under the age of 21 if it has determined that the student has committed a disciplinary violation with respect to the use or possession of a controlled substance.
-In the instance of an arrest or issuance of a citation related to the use or possession of a controlled substance.
-University may attempt to notify the student's parent or legal guardian.
+In compliance with Tennessee Code Annotated (T.C.A.) § 10-7-504(A)(F)(4), Confidentiality of Certain Records, the University will notify the parent or legal guardian of any student under the age of twenty-one (21) if it has determined that the student has committed a disciplinary violation with respect to the use or possession of a controlled substance or a controlled substance analogue.
+In the instance of an arrest or issuance of a citation related to the use or possession of a controlled substance or a controlled substance analogue, the University may attempt to notify the student's parent or legal guardian.